techidaily/site-win11-tips/source/_posts/win-kali-perfectly-integrating-linux.md

 ## How to Install a Virtual Machine on Windows

  The first step to installing Kali Linux is downloading and setting up a virtual machine on your Windows PC.
 We recommend using Oracle VM VirtualBox as it’s reliable, free to use, and offers very high performance.
-We also compared[VirtualBox vs. VMWare Player](http://www.makeuseof.com/tag/best-virtual-machine-windows/) if you'd like more information.
+We also compared [VirtualBox vs. VMWare Player](http://www.makeuseof.com/tag/best-virtual-machine-windows/) if you'd like more information.

 To install VM VirtualBox:

-1. Download the**Windows hosts** binary setup from the[official VirtualBox site](https://www.virtualbox.org/wiki/Downloads) .
+1. Download the**Windows hosts** binary setup from the [official VirtualBox site](https://www.virtualbox.org/wiki/Downloads) .
 ![download virtual box](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/download-virtual-box.jpg)
 2. Once the download is complete, launch the VirtualBox installation setup and confirm administrator access if prompted.
 3. Go through the installation wizard and click on**Finish** to complete the process.